qaware/qaware-blog-source/content/posts/chaos-engineering-chaostoolkit.md

       grace_period: 0
 ```

 As soon as Kubernetes detects that a pod is missing from the replica set, a new pod is started.
 This does not happen immediately, but takes a few seconds depending on the Kubernetes configuration and the application in the pod.
-At the beginne, our example has a replica set of size 1, so there will be a short downtime when terminating the pod.
+At the beginning, our example has a replica set of size 1, so there will be a short downtime when terminating the pod.
 This fails the validation of the steady state and thus the complete chaos test.
 After increasing the replica set to two instances of the search service, the test can be successfully executed.
 The following recording shows the failure of the first execution, the fix by rescaling and then the successful repetition of the test.

 {{< asciinema hwvzMTDPy1SxrrafyXoNeNJBN >}}